cking24343/ToasterSample/README.md

 ToasterSample
 =============

-A demo android app that shows the different options available when calling using the Toaster Lib.
+A demo android app that shows the different options available while using the Toaster Lib.